adamjberg/adamjberg.github.io/personal/_posts/2021-01-28-2021-bell-lets-talk-day.md

 ## Closing Thoughts

 In a lot of ways this is all the tip of the iceberg.
 There are all kinds of other twists and turns.
 I'm still new to being publicly vulnerable and to writing in general.
+Hopefully, I have managed to communicate something coherent along the way.
+(Do I need to explicity identify **insecurity** and **perfectionism** as the other horsemen of depression?)

 Everyone deserves a chance to be heard and can feel depressed.
 We have unfortunately crafted a society where it is frowned upon to share these thoughts.
 From what I have seen, men particularly struggle with sharing these thoughts.
 We are conditioned to believe that showing weakness is not masculine and instead choose to hide those feelings.
 These thoughts get bottled up until the bottle can hold no more and we explode (usually in anger).